MSCI-446-Project-Team/MSCI_446_ML_Course_Project/README.md

 Collection Load_Forecast has been cleared.`

 **Important Note:** Ensure you have backups or do not need the data before executing this command to avoid unintended data loss.

+## Preprocessing

+The preprocessing folder holds the notebook used to merge and normalize all datasets together into one dataset

+## Predictions

+Holds notebooks for each type of ML model used (regressions, trees, and a neural network) as well as a folder called models that holds the Neural Network